frdmn/tlstools/README.md

 A bunch of Bash tools to analyze, troubleshoot or inspect SSL certificates, requests or keys:

-* `sslcsr` - to simple decypher and parse informations out of a CSR (Certificate Sign Request)
+* `sslcsr` - simple decypher and parse informations out a CSR (Certificate Sign Request)
+* `sslhost` - get renewal informations and the CRT (certificate) itself based on a host

 # Installation